Anthony Ashley Cooper, 1st Earl of Shaftesbury: Chancellor of the Exchequer, 1661–1672

+The Constitutions provided for a broad measure of religious toleration, but they also entrenched chattel slavery in the colony's founding law and established a hereditary aristocracy over it.
+Article 110 provided that "every freeman of Carolina shall have absolute power and authority over his negro slaves, of what opinion or religion soever", placing enslaved people wholly outside the document's guarantees of toleration and its protections for freemen; Article 107 added that baptism did not alter a master's dominion over an enslaved person.
+The aristocratic structure, with its ranks of landgraves and caciques holding fixed shares of the land, was designed to sit above the freeholders whom Article 110 empowered.

 By early 1664, Ashley was a member of the circle of John Maitland, 1st Duke of Lauderdale, who ranged themselves in opposition to Lord Clarendon.

 During the debate on the Conventicle Bill in May 1664, Ashley proposed mitigating the harshness of the penalties initially suggested by the House of Commons.

 Throughout late 1664 and 1665, Ashley was increasingly in the royal favour.
 For example, in August 1665, the king paid a surprise visit to Ashley at Wimborne St Giles, and, during a later visit, introduced Ashley to his illegitimate son James Scott, 1st Duke of Monmouth.

 The Second Anglo–Dutch War began on 4 March 1665 after a Royal Navy squadron seized the Dutch colony of New Netherland.
 During the parliamentary session of October 1665, Sir George Downing proposed that the use of funds voted to the crown should be restricted to the sole purpose of carrying on the war.
 Ashley opposed this proposal on the grounds that crown ministers should have flexibility in deciding how to use money received from parliamentary taxation.

 During the 1666–1667 parliamentary session Ashley supported the Irish Cattle Bill, introduced by the Duke of Buckingham, which sought to prevent the importation of Irish cattle into England.
-During the course of this debate, Ashley attacked Charles' Lord Lieutenant of Ireland, James Butler, 1st Duke of Ormonde.
+During the course of this debate, Ashley attacked Charles's Lord Lieutenant of Ireland, James Butler, 1st Duke of Ormonde.
 He suggested that Irish peers such as Ormonde should have no precedence over English commoners.
 The debate over the Irish Cattle Bill marks the first time that Ashley began to break with the court over an issue of policy.